usgs/wdfn-blog/content/WaterAlert_Transition.md

     </h3>
     <div class="usa-summary-box__text">

-Starting in Summer* 2022, expect to hear from us by email or text about transitiong your legacy alerts to **Next Generation WaterAlert**, which will go live in Fall* 2022.
+Starting in summer* 2022, expect to hear from us by email or text about transitiong your legacy alerts to **Next Generation WaterAlert**, which will go live in fall* 2022.
 </div>
 </div>
 </div>